-- (1) For 2018 and 2017, represents fees incurred for the audit of our consolidated financial statements, as well as fees incurred for audit services that are normally provided by Wolf in connection with other statutory or regulatory filings or engagements. - (2) For 2018 and 2017, represents fees incurred for tax preparation and tax-related compliance services. - (3) For 2017, represents fees for services related to the filing of our Form S-1, Form S-8, and Form 10 registration statements with the SEC.
+- (1) For 2019 and 2018, represents fees incurred for the audit of our consolidated financial statements, as well as fees incurred for audit services that are normally provided by Wolf in connection with other statutory or regulatory filings or engagements. - (2) For 2019 and 2018, represents fees incurred for tax preparation and tax-related compliance services. - (3) For 2019, represents fees for services related to underwritten public offerings of our common stock in March and April of 2019 under our Form S-3 registration statement filed with the SEC in 2018.